 Mono talks: Emily

-Emily Van De Walle has only been at Mono for a few months, but it’s been a big step on her path towards a career in design.
+Emily has only been at Mono for a few months, but it’s been a big step on her path towards a career in design.
 With a Bachelor’s degree in Business Administration and a Master’s in Finance and Maths, working as a designer here at Mono seems like an odd career choice.